Welcome to Roy's Harlow

 The traffic planner from Essex County Council said this would be easy to stop.

-So far nearly 8 months later nothing has happened, so it apears to be just Essex County Council hot air.
+So far nearly two years later nothing has happened, so it apears to be just Essex County Council hot air.

 Councillor Mr Rodney Bass went on to say the County Council had conducted a survey on Harlow's traffic flow and the council concluded that all our congestion is caused by Harlow traffic, not traffic trying to get from the M11 to the A414.